SoupyzInc/AreaSoup/README.md

 functions, approximation method, or n value to recalculate the area)

 ### Installation with NetBeans
 Clone this project as a ZIP file and open it in NetBeans.
-Make sure you are using JDK 16, otherwise Maven may not load correctly.
+Make sure you are using at least JDK 14, otherwise Maven may not load correctly.

 ### Adding new functions
 To add new functions, create a new class that `implements` the `Function` interface. `Function` is defined under